Gareth Owen (footballer, born 1982)

-Gareth David Owen (born 21 September 1982) is an English-born Welsh former footballer, now working as academy director with Stoke City.
+Gareth David Owen (born 21 September 1982) is an English-born Welsh former footballer, now working as academy technical director with Stoke City.

 A defender, he represented Wales at under-19 level.
 He began his career at Stoke City, signing as a professional in August 2001.
-He made his first team debut in the 2003–04 season, also spending time on loan at Oldham Athletic.
-He spent part of 2004–05 on loan at Torquay United, before returning on loan at Oldham.
+He made his first-team debut in the 2003–04 season, also spending time on loan at Oldham Athletic.
+He spent part of 2004–05 on loan at Torquay United before returning on loan at Oldham.
 His loan deal was made permanent in the summer for a £50,000 fee, though he did not find success in the 2005–06 campaign.
-He spent the 2006–07 season on loan at Stockport County, and was voted the club's Player of the Season, after which he joined Stockport permanently, and was installed as club captain.
+He spent the 2006–07 season on loan at Stockport County.
+He was voted the club's Player of the Season, after which he joined Stockport permanently, and was installed as club captain.
 Following a successful 2007–08 season, he joined Yeovil Town on loan in October 2008, having fallen out with the management at Stockport.
 He then joined Port Vale on a loan deal that was made permanent in January 2009.
-He was a key member of the first team in 2009–10 and 2010–11, and was also appointed as the club's reserve team manager for the 2011–12 season.
-He retired from playing in January 2013, and began coaching at the Stoke City Academy.
+He was a key member of the first team in 2009–10 and 2010–11 and was also appointed as the club's reserve team manager for the 2011–12 season.
+He retired from playing in January 2013 and began coaching at the Stoke City Academy.

 Club career

 Stoke City

 Born and raised in Cheadle, Staffordshire (just outside Stoke-on-Trent), Owen attended Painsley High School in his youth.
 He was in the same school year as future Port Vale teammate Adam Yates.
 Owen began his career as a trainee with his local club, Stoke City, turning professional in August 2001.
-However, in March 2002 he broke his leg in a youth team match against Leeds United; this meant two ankle operations which cost Owen fifteen months out of action.
+However, in March 2002, he broke his leg in a youth team match against Leeds United; this meant two ankle operations which cost Owen 15 months out of action.

 He made his senior debut in a First Division clash with Wigan Athletic on 14 October 2003; he replaced Clint Hill on the 80-minute mark, as Stoke lost 2–1 at the JJB Stadium thanks to two Geoff Horsfield goals.
-Four days later he made a further cameo against Ipswich Town.
-To gain first team experience he spent the second half of the 2003–04 season on loan at Second Division side Oldham Athletic.
-He scored his first senior goal at Boundary Park, in a 4–1 win over Plymouth Argyle on 17 April.
-Upon his return to the Potteries he won his home debut at the Britannia Stadium; he played the full ninety minutes in what was a 4–1 win over West Bromwich Albion.
+Four days later, he made a cameo against Ipswich Town.
+To gain first-team experience, he spent the second half of the 2003–04 season on loan at Second Division side Oldham Athletic.
+He scored his first senior goal at Boundary Park in a 4–1 win over Plymouth Argyle on 17 April.
+Upon his return to the Potteries, he won his home debut at the Britannia Stadium; he played the full ninety minutes in what was a 4–1 win over West Bromwich Albion.

 At the start of the 2004–05 season he was loaned out to League One club Torquay United, where he played six games.
-After returning from Plainmoor he played two further games for Stoke, making substitute appearances in 1–0 wins over Coventry City and Millwall.
+After returning from Plainmoor, he played two further games for Stoke, making substitute appearances in 1–0 wins over Coventry City and Millwall.